Travancore–Dutch War: Initial Dutch successes

 After the failure of negotiations with Marthanda Varma, the Dutch command at Malabar decided to declare war on Travancore, without obtaining permission or waiting for reinforcements from Batavia.
 The Dutch deployed a detachment of soldiers from Ceylon against Travancore, under the command of Captain Johannes Hackert.
 They asked Marthanda Varma to vacate the lands annexed by Travancore, which the king refused to do.
 On 12 November 1739, a joint force of the Dutch and their allies attacked the Travancore army stationed near Kollam.
 The Dutch allies included Deshinganad, Kayamkulam, and Cochin.
 In the ensuing battle, a hand grenade exploded the gun powder depot of the Travancore army, which fled from the site, pursued by the attackers until Tangasseri (Quilon de Sima).
 At Tangasseri, which had been deserted, the Dutch captured 16 cannons, before marching to Paravur.
-The British East India Company chief at Anchuthengu congratulated the Dutch on their victory, and requested them to leave the English establishment at Edava in peace.
+The British East India Company (EIC) factor at Anchuthengu congratulated the Dutch on their victory and requested them to leave the EIC factory at Edava in peace.

 By early December 1739, the Dutch and their allies marched towards Attingal and Varkala.
 The Travancore forces set up a stockade guarded by 5,000 Nair soldiers to guard Varkala.
 Meanwhile, the armies of Kollam and Kayamkulam also marched against the defenders.
 When the Travancore army withdrew to check an invasion by Chanda Sahib of Arcot in the south, the allies occupied Eledattu Svarupam, and reinstated the princess.
 Next, the allies attacked Attingal, but the Travancore army forced them to retreat.
 The Dutch decided to wait for reinforcements from Ceylon before waging further war against Travancore.
 As a result, the allies withdrew to Ayiroor, plundering and burning the territory on their way back.

 Subsequently, the Nair army of Kollam forced the Travancore army to retreat from Navaikulam (30 December 1739) and Attingal (25 January 1740).
-On 20 February 1740, the Dutch and their allies defeated the Travancore army at the Attingal ferry, but paid for it with heavy losses; Kollam suffered the loss of half of their army, which, along with the forces of Kayamkulam, fled from the battlefield.
-Travancore had received the temporary aid of 150 soldiers, as well as guns and ammunition from the English factory at Anchuthengu, until the allied forces retreated.
+On 20 February 1740, the Dutch and their allies defeated the Travancore army at the Attingal ferry, but took heavy losses; Kollam suffered the loss of half of their army, which, along with the forces of Kayamkulam, fled from the battlefield.
+Travancore had received the temporary aid of 150 soldiers, as well as guns and ammunition from the EIC factor at Anchuthengu, until the allied forces retreated.
 In the crisis after the battle, the Dutch pressured the distraught ruler of Kollam into assembling a new army of 10,000 Nair soldiers so that Travancore could not take advantage of the situation.
 Meanwhile, Marthanda Varma suffered reverses against Chanda Sahib at Thovalai.
 The Dutch hoped to press their advantage by attacking Attingal, but they were unable to receive reinforcements from Batavia because of the riots there.